dddrrreee/cs140e-23win/notes/mode-bugs/README.md

     uint32_t base = (uint32_t)&stack[0];
     demand(base % 8 == 0, "stack %p is not 8 byte aligned!\n", base);

-    // switch to system using the given stack. switch_to_system_w_stack(stack);
+    // switch to System mode using the given stack. switch_to_system_w_stack(stack);
     printk("switched to system: sp = %x\n", sp_get());
 }
 ```

 Where our assembly code is: